Overlooked factors in concept-based explanations: Dataset choice, concept learnability, and human capability: Related work

-While much of the field's focus has been on new methods development, we join a growing group of works that propose checks and evaluation protocols to better understand the capabilities and limitations of proposed interpretability methods~\cite{adebayo2018sanity,adebayo2020neurips,adebayo2022iclr,hoffmann2021looks,hooker2019roar,kim2021hive,kindermans2019reliability,margeloiu2021concept,rebuffi2020there,yang2019benchmarking}.
+Our work is similar in spirit to a growing group of works that propose checks and evaluation protocols to better understand the capabilities and limitations of interpretability methods~\cite{adebayo2018sanity,adebayo2020neurips,adebayo2022iclr,hoffmann2021looks,hooker2019roar,kim2022hive,kindermans2019reliability,margeloiu2021concept,rebuffi2020there,yang2019benchmarking}.
 Many of these works examine how sensitive post-hoc saliency maps are to different factors such as input perturbations, model weights, or the output class being explained.
-On the other hand, we entirely focus on concept-based interpretability methods.
-Despite their popularity, little is understood about the interpretability and usefulness to human users of concept-based methods, or their sensitivity to auxiliary inputs such as the probe dataset.
-We seek to fill this gap with our work and assist with future development of concept-based interpretability methods.
-To the best of our knowledge, we are the first to investigate properties of the probe dataset and concepts used for concept-based explanations.
-While there have been works investigating how the complexity of explanations affects human understanding~\cite{lage2019human}, these have been limited to decision sets.
+On the other hand, we conduct an in-depth study of concept-based interpretability methods.
+Despite their popularity, little is understood about their interpretability and usefulness to human users, or their sensitivity to auxiliary inputs such as the probe dataset.
+We seek to fill this gap with our work and assist with future development and use of concept-based interpretability methods.
+To the best of our knowledge, we are the first to investigate the effect of the probe dataset and concepts used for concept-based explanations.
+There has been work investigating the effect of explanation complexity on human understanding~\cite{lage2019human}, however, it is limited to decision sets.

 We also echo the call for releasing more information when releasing datasets~\cite{gebru2021datasheets}, models~\cite{crisan2022modelcards,mitchell2019model} and interpretability methods~\cite{sokol2020explainability}.
-More concretely, we suggest that concept-based interpretability method designers include results from our proposed analyses in their methods release, in addition to filling out the explainability fact sheet proposed by \citet{sokol2020explainability}.
+More concretely, we suggest that concept-based interpretability method developers to include results from our proposed analyses in their method release, in addition to filling out the explainability fact sheet proposed by Sokol et al.~\cite{sokol2020explainability}, to aid researchers and practitioners to better understand, use, and build on these methods.